Lettuce Turnip The Beet

 ------------------------------------------

 Broccoli is a classic vegetable for a reason.
-It is a cruciferous vegetable that's rich in fiber, vitamin B5, B6, folate, vitamin C, and vitamin K. It supports digestion, boosts immunity, but smells like feet if you don't properly season it.
+It is a cruciferous vegetable that's rich in fiber, vitamin B5, vitamin B6, folate, vitamin C, vitamin K, and choline.
+Broccoli also contains the antioxidants lutein and zeaxanthin, helping to preserve eye health.
+It's quercetin and kaempferol can manageage blood pressure and reduce inflammation.
+All in all, broccoli supports digestion, boosts immunity, aids in brain and memory development, but smells like feet if you don't properly season it.

 I eat broccoli all the time.
 A bag of frozen broccoli (or cauliflower) in my freezer is a must for a cheap, easy, and nutritious vegetable.
 Most of the time, I just make my Simply Roasted Vegetables with frozen broccoli.
 Some recipes with roasted broccoli are the following: